 - Good data inclusions at low price points

 - Is renowned for outstanding customer service

 Jeenee Mobile is an MVNO with a conscience.
-It uses some of its profits to help people with disabilities get hold of a phone for easier communication, to give them a sense of increased independence.
+It uses some of its profits to help people with disabilities get hold of a phone for easier communications, to give them a sense of increased independence.
 Though, that doesn’t mean its phone plans are lacklustre – far from it!
-These plans start at $18, in which you will get unlimited texts, 200 call minutes and 2GB of data.
-The cheapest unlimited phone plan comes in at $25, but the value doesn’t stop there – Jeenee Mobile has three ‘Mammoth’ plans – $45, $50 and $79– which offer 20GB, 30GB and 90GB of data respectively.
+All plans come with unlimited calls & texts as standard and you get a choice of a no lock-in, 6 month, or 12 month contract, with lots of incentives for signing on for the long haul.
+You also get the same benefits if you simply stick around for a while – talk about loyalty!
+Jeenee Mobile also has three ‘Mammoth’ plans, which offer 30GB and 90GB of data.
 These massive amounts of data are on the 3G network, but are still great value.
 The rest of the plans are also among some of the cheapest in the competition considering the amount of data you get.
-Overall, Jeenee stands out for:
+Jeenee Mobile stands out for: